Open Korean Corpora: A Practical Report: Open Datasets

+\paragraph{Korean PPDB (2019)} \texttt{[int'l, unk, unk]} \\ Korean PPDB (paraphrase database for agglutinative languages) \cite{park2019constructing} is a phrasal paraphrase database specifically designed for agglutinative languages including Korean and Japanese.
+The authors developed an affix modification-based bilingual pivoting method (AMBPM) to address problems of lexical data sparsity and morphological complexity that standard English PPDB methods cannot handle.
+The database supports paraphrase generation, question answering systems, and text mining applications.

-\paragraph{KorNLI/KorSTS [inter, com, rd]} \citet{ham2020kornli} is a natural language inference (NLI) and sentence textual similarity (STS) dataset for Korean\footnote{\url{https://github.com/kakaobrain/KorNLUDatasets}}.
+\paragraph{KorNLI/KorSTS (2020)} \texttt{[int'l, all, rd]} \\ \citet{ham2020kornli}\footnote{\url{https://github.com/kakaobrain/KorNLUDatasets}} is a natural language inference (NLI) and sentence textual similarity (STS) dataset for Korean.
 For KorNLI, the train set was constructed by machine translating SNLI \cite{bowman2015large} and MNLI \cite{williams2017broad}, and the valid and test set were constructed by human translation of XNLI \cite{conneau2018xnli}.
 Just as in the original dataset, the pairs are labelled with entailment, contradiction, or neutral.
 About 940K examples are provided for training, and 2,490 and 5,010 respectively for dev and test.
 For KorSTS, the scoring was done from 0 to 5 to elaborate rather than the binary label that determines paraphrase.
 Following the scheme of NLI, 5,749 training data were machine translated using the STS-B dataset \cite{cer2017semeval} as a source, while 1,500 dev set and 1,379 test set pairs are human translated.

-\paragraph{ParaKQC [inter, com, rd]} \citet{cho2020discourse}\footnote{\url{https://github.com/warnikchow/paraKQC}} originally consists of 10,000 questions and commands, and each instance is labeled with 4 topics (mail, smart agent, scheduling, and weather) and 4 speech acts (\textit{wh-}question, alternative question, prohibition, and requirement).
+\paragraph{ParaKQC (2020)} \texttt{[int'l, all, rd]} \\ \citet{cho2020discourse}\footnote{\url{https://github.com/warnikchow/paraKQC}} originally consists of 10,000 questions and commands, and each instance is labeled with 4 topics (mail, smart agent, scheduling, and weather) and 4 speech acts (\textit{wh-}question, alternative question, prohibition, and requirement).
 The sentence set can be extended to about 540K sentence pairs that determine sentence similarity and paraphrase.